Cochasquí

-Cochasquí is the "most extensive and most important complex" of pre-Columbian and pre-Inca Empire ruins in northern Ecuador.
+Cochasquí is one of the most extensive and most important complexes of pre-Columbian and pre-Inca Empire ruins in northern Ecuador.
 The site lies some 30 km northeast of Quito in Pedro Moncayo Canton in Pichincha Province at 3040 m above sea level.

 The archaeological park of Cochasqui covers 84 ha and consists of 15 truncated pyramids and 21 burial mounds, locally called tolas.
 The site also has several small museums: an archaeological museum, two ethnographic museums, a botanical garden, and a museum with musical instruments and other items.
 The Mojanda volcano with a maximum elevation of 4263 m looms over the site.

 Description

 The pyramids and other features of Cochasqui were constructed between 950 CE and the Spanish conquest in the 1530s.
 Their construction is attributed by archaeologists to the Quitu-Cara culture of the Cara people and/or the Caranqui people.
 The Cara and the Caranqui may have been the same people.
 Prior to the Inca conquest in the late 15th century, the Andes area of northern Ecuador seems to have been divided into many chiefdoms or statelets made up of people with similar languages and cultures.
 The Cayambe chiefdom may have controlled the Cochasqui area when the Incas arrived.

 The 15 pyramids at Cochasqui include nine with ramps and six without ramps.
 The largest pyramid is number nine which is 90 m north to south and 80 m east to west.
 It is 21 m high.
 The ramp leading to the pyramid is 200 m long.
 The primary construction material used in the pyramids is a soft volcanic stone called cangahua.
 Vulnerable to weathering and erosion the pyramids have survived because they were overgrown with grass.

 Archaeologists have theorized that Cochasqui was a ceremonial and astronomical center, used for meteorological purposes to calculate solstices and aid in determining when crops should be planted.
 Leaders and the elite may have lived on the flat-topped pyramids and the site may have had military and political importance.
 The tolas were used as burial mounds as many skeletons have been discovered there.

 Archaeologists estimate that the pre-Columbian community of Cochasqui, including the intensely-cultivated farmland surrounding the pyramids and tolas, supported a population of 3,000 people.